imorrish/ATEMModule/README.md

 It is written for .Net Core 3.0 and has been tested on Windows, Mac OSx and Linux (including Raspberry Pi)

+## Very alpha.
+No version number and lots of trial and error in the code.

 ### Functionality

 You can connect to multiple ATEM's.
 E.g.